 Progress with CCD cameras means that you can install an inexpensive camera in front of the beam stop and remotely visualise your sample and beam homogeneity in real time.
 Or you can replace the sample by a pinhole, and visualise the reflecting surface of the monochromator, creating a video as you align it.
 Or, with a suitably collimated beam, you can image large objects to high resolution, even in 3D.

 Our cameras are much more sensitive than ordinary CCD cameras, where the market is driven by high resolution at the expense of sensitivity.
 Yet resolution is often limited by beam collimation, not the CCD camera.
 We use the largest pixels compatible with resolution.
 Large pixels gather more light, as does covering pixels with micro-lenses.
 Large aperture lenses are used to focus the image onto the CCD, which contains no colour or other absorbing filters, and can accumulate images over seconds or even minutes if necessary, with low noise.
-We use Peltier cooling and slow read-out to reduce noise (and cost).
-Slower readout is not a problem when the images themselves take seconds to accumulate.
+We use Peltier cooling and slower read-out to reduce noise (and cost).
+Our compact cameras are USB powered and controlled by the simplest computer.

-This technology was originally developed for astronomical science, and NeutronOptics has built on that expertise to market world class cameras while keeping costs low.
+This technology was originally developed for amateur astronomy, and NeutronOptics has built on that expertise to market world class cameras while keeping costs low.
 We supply neutron and x-ray cameras to well over 50 laboratories in most advanced countries, but also in developing countries with the help of international organisations.